kaytwastaken/kayt-dev-svelte/src/routes/projects/pk.kayt.dev.md

 ---
 title: 'pk-web-svelte'
-desc: 'Svelte rewrite of my pluralkit editor!'
+desc: 'svelte rewrite of my pluralkit editor!'
 link: 'https://pk.kayt.dev'
 status: 'v0.3.2'
 ---

-## An online editor for the PluralKit discord bot!
+## an online editor for the PluralKit discord bot!

-Editing PK information using Discord is kind of a pain, so I thought I'd make an online editor to do it, using PK's public API.
+editing pk info in discord is kind of a pain so i thought id make a better editor to do it

 [pk-web-svelte](https://pk.kayt.dev) (mine!)